it-at-m/opensource.muenchen.de/use.md

 Linux, servers, databases, encryption and programming languages are mostly open source.

 The City of Munich's own data center includes an extensive portfolio of services, consisting of about 350 central specialized applications and central services hosted in the data center.
-In addition, there is everything that is necessary for the operation of these applications and the underlying infrastructure.
+In addition, all the necessary resources and services required to operate these applications and the underlying infrastructure are provided.

 <TagTile :available-tags="['infrastruktur']" />